eigan/stream-wrappers/README.md

 ## Steps to set up

-- Use git clone <repo> to enable automatic updates when script is runned
+- Clone this repo to enable automatic updates when script is executed
     - If you want to edit the scripts, please fork so there is no conflicts when fetching git updates.
-- Or, if no auto-updates, download tarball.
+- Or, if no auto-updates, [download tarball](https://github.com/eigan/stream-wrappers/archive/master.zip).

 ### On streaming server